Lisa-Fink/MembersOnly/README.md

 - there are special roles for users: members and admins

-- only members and admin can see the author and date of a message
+- only members and admins can see the author and date of a message

-- only admin can delete messages.
+- only admins can delete messages.

-- users can gain membership or admin status by entering a secret code.
+- users can gain membership or admins status by entering a secret code.

 ## Frameworks/Languages used